Copeland a 'nutter' for comments: Dunne

 He says the comments show Mr Copeland is out on a limb.
 "He's been a member of the Conservative Party since its formation and I guess the views he's expressing are much more reflective of theirs, so they're welcome to him."

-Next story in Political: Collins and Labour MPs settle defamation case
+Next story in Politics: Collins and Labour MPs settle defamation case

 Copyright © 2012, Radio New Zealand